-As of December 31, 2019, we had 29 full-time employees working primarily out of our combined headquarters and production facility in Mountain View, California.
+As of the date of this Offering Circular, we have 39 full-time employees working primarily out of our combined headquarters and production facility in Mountain View, California.

 Intellectual Property

 The Company holds four patents covering its ADMs ("Autonomous Data Machines and Systems" U.S. Patent Nos.
 9,329,597 and 9,910,436), the security data analysis and display features of the KSOC (U.S. Patent No. 9,792,434) and its parking monitor feature (U.S. Patent No. 9,773,413).
 We have also filed one provisional patent, covering the ADMs' behavioral autonomous technology.
 The Company has trademarked its name "Knightscope" in the U.S. The Company relies and expects to continue to rely on a combination of confidentiality agreements with its employees, consultants, and third parties with whom it has relationships, as well as trademark, copyright, patent, trade secret, and domain name protection laws, to protect its proprietary rights.